 Storage drives and flash memory on phones slow down write speeds significantly as capacity fills up.
 When a drive is near-full, the system has less space to manage temporary files, virtual memory, and background operations efficiently.

-A phone at 95% storage capacity can take noticeably longer to open apps, process photos, and switch between tasks compared to the same phone running at 60 to 70% capacity.
+A phone at 95% storage capacity can take noticeably longer to open apps, process photos, and switch between tasks compared to the same phone at 60 to 70% capacity.
 This is not a perception issue — it is a measurable performance difference caused by how flash storage manages write operations when space is limited.

 When to Reset and When to Repair Instead of Replace

-A factory reset is the right step when a device has accumulated software corruption, excessive background junk, or conflicts between apps that routine cleaning has not resolved.
+A factory reset is the right step when a device has accumulated software corruption, excessive background clutter, or conflicts between apps that routine cleaning has not resolved.
 It restores the device to a clean state and is worth trying when performance has degraded despite good storage and battery health.

 A hardware repair — most commonly a battery replacement — is the right step when the hardware itself is causing the limitation.
-A battery replacement on a three-year-old smartphone typically costs between $50 and $100 and can restore the device to near-original performance for another two or three years.
+A battery replacement on a three-year-old smartphone typically costs between $50 and $100 and can restore the device to near-original performance for another two to three years.
 That is a strong return compared to the cost of a replacement device.

 Replacement becomes the right call when the device is no longer receiving OS security updates, when multiple hardware components have failed, or when its performance genuinely cannot meet the tasks you need it for — not just when it feels slightly slower than a new device would.